pifroggi/vs_tiletools/README.md

   If fade is False, the overlap will be trimmed.

   __*`full_length`*, *`window_length`*, *`overlap`* (optional)__
   You can also enter unwindow parameters manually.
-Needed is the full assembled clip length and the overlap between windows.
+Needed is the full clip length, window length and the overlap between windows.
 In manual mode you have to account for a discarded window yourself.
-  Tip: If the last window was discarded, the full_length is now smaller and a multiple of window_length.
+  __Tip:__ If the last window was discarded, the full_length is now smaller and a multiple of window_length.
-  Tip: If the windowed clip was interpolated to 2x, simply double all values.
+  __Tip:__ If the windowed clip was interpolated to 2x, simply double all values.

 <br />